 Of course the court’s verdict must be accepted.
 But nonetheless it was a shocking verdict.

-But regardless of the verdict the fact that this young woman came forward should be applauded (and is being by many of us who followed the trial).
+Regardless of the verdict the fact that this young woman came forward should be applauded.
+And it is by many of us who followed the trial.
 The first step is standing up and demanding the respect that it due to you.
 And seeing someone else do this reminds everyone else that this is something they can do.

 The next step is to ensure that our societies do respond respectfully to those who make their stand.

 I’m not suggesting that whenever someone stands up and accuses someone of a sexual crime they should be instantly and without question believed.

 Being truly respectful means respecting the rights of all.

 The presumption of innocence is a cornerstone of our justice system.
 A belief that people are basically decent and good is what the presumption of innocence is really about.
 This presumption is essential for the creation of a truly civilised society.